platformsh/platformsh-docs/docs/src/integrations/activity/_index.md

 ## Available APIs

-Activity scripts have a series of APIs available to them to facilitate building out custom functionality.
+Activity scripts do not support installing additional packages.
+We provide a series of [utility functions you can reuse](/integrations/activity/utility.md) as well as the following libraries, APIs, and global variables to facilitate building out custom functionality.

 ### `underscore.js`